AvChilds/SQL-PropertyDB/README.md

 I built this SQL project to model the business, explore relational data, and provide insights that agents could use to promote and manage listings.

 ---

+### 💬 Notes
+This project demonstrates data modeling, real-world logic, and business analysis with SQL.
+It showcases how structured data can drive insight and decision-making in a rental/lettings context.

+---

 ## 🗃️ Tables & Schema